AryaDK153/eshop/README.md

 - Sonarcloud Scan: https://sonarcloud.io/summary/new_code?id=AryaDK153_eshop
 - Koyeb: resonant-pierette-aryadk153.koyeb.app
 ### 4.2 Reflection
-1. Code quality issues
+Code quality issues
-a. remove field injection (autowired) and use constructor injection instead
+1. remove field injection (autowired) and use constructor injection instead
 - was not fixed,  but accepted instead. when constructor injection is used, some of the tests broke. with not much time left, I decided to keep the code as is.
-b. define constraint instead of rewriting a value
+2. define constraint instead of rewriting a value
 - cleaned up some redundancy for redirect. created a new static final variable.
-c. remove public modifiers from tests
+3. remove public modifiers from tests
 - switched tests' modifiers to default (package-private) instead of public.